edge-ml/docs/README.md

-# edge-ml: end-to-end embedded machine learning
+# edge-ml: embedded-first machine learning

 Welcome to the _edge-ml_ wiki.
 Here you can find all the information you need to get started with your first project using _edge-ml_ today.